Asymmetric GARCH modelling without moment conditions: Maximum Likelihood Estimation

 $(\mathrm{i})$.
-If $\gamma_{\alpha_0}<0$, then $\widehat{\Upsilon}_{*} \rightarrow_{a.s.} \Upsilon_{*}$, as $n \rightarrow \infty$.
+If $\gamma_{\alpha_0}<0$, then $\widehat{\Upsilon}_{*} \xrightarrow{a.s.} \Upsilon_{*}$, as $n \rightarrow \infty$.

 $(\mathrm{ii})$.
-If $\gamma_{\alpha_0}>0$, then $\widehat{\Upsilon}_{*} \rightarrow_{a.s.} \Upsilon$, as $n \rightarrow \infty$. \end{theorem}
+If $\gamma_{\alpha_0}>0$, then $\widehat{\Upsilon}_{*} \xrightarrow{a.s.} \Upsilon$, as $n \rightarrow \infty$. \end{theorem}

-In each case, $\widehat{\Upsilon}_{*}^{-1}$ is a strongly consistent estimator of the asymptotic variance of $\widehat{\vartheta}_{n}$.
-Thus, we can conduct asymptotically valid inference for $\vartheta_0$ within this unified framework of both stationary and explosive cases, without prior stationarity test.
-The asymmetry test in Corollary \ref{cor1} hereinafter is an immediate application of this theorem.
+In both cases, $\widehat{\Upsilon}_{*}^{-1}$ is a strongly consistent estimator of the asymptotic variance of $\widehat{\vartheta}_{n}$.
+Thus, within this unified framework, we can conduct asymptotically valid inference for $\vartheta_0$ without requiring a prior stationarity test.
+The asymmetry test below is a direct application of this result.